About Harbeson

 The Harbeson Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Sussex County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Harbeson, Delaware residents are available through the local police department and authorized providers in Sussex County.
+Fingerprinting services for Harbeson, Delaware residents are available through local police (where present) and authorized providers in Sussex County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Sussex County Sheriff's Office for scheduling and fees.

 Property records for Harbeson, Delaware are maintained by the Sussex Board of Assessment's Office and the Sussex Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sussex County, including parcels in Harbeson.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sussex Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Delaware counties provide online property record searches through their county websites.
-For in-person requests, visit the Sussex County offices at the county courthouse.
 The Sussex County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Harbeson, Delaware residents are available through both county and state offices.
 The Delaware Division of Public Health, Office of Vital Statistics, located in Dover, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Delaware.
 Orders can be placed online, by mail, or in person.
 Locally, the Sussex County Clerk's office issues marriage licenses and maintains marriage records for Sussex County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.